aimozg/aap18/STRUCTURE.md

 ### src/game

-Races, items, perks and other "game database"-like content.
+Races, items, traits and other "game database"-like content.

 ### src/story